 Through the Detroit Neighborhoods Fund, we were able to finance 11 high-impact developments, including Ranier Court.

-While we were proud of the impact of these projects, a 2017 analysis revealed much of our lending, while achieving positive outcomes, was not serving real estate developers who lack access to traditional banking solutions.
+While we were proud of the impact of these projects, analysis revealed much of our lending, while achieving positive outcomes, was not serving real estate developers who lack access to traditional banking solutions.

 This realization required us to better address the needs of these developers.
 With local guidance, our EDI program was created in 2018 to provide these individuals with training, mentorship, and connections to secure financing.
 We’ve trained 86 developers, many who have gone on to create their own organizations, build local projects, and develop peer-to-peer networking circles.